XRPLF/xrpl-dev-portal/content/concept-freeze.md

 You must [sign](reference-rippleapi.html#sign) this transaction using the master key.
 The rest of the [transaction flow](reference-rippleapi.html#transaction-flow) is the same as any other transaction.

-Example JavaScript (ECMAScript 6) code to enable No Freeze on an account:
+Example JavaScript (ECMAScript 6) code to enable No Freeze on an address:

 ```js
 {% include 'code_samples/freeze/set-no-freeze.js' %}